khsrali/LTB-Symm/docs/source/Installation.rst

 Requirements
 -----------------------------
-LTB-Symm iw written in Python.
+..
+LTB-Symm is written in Python.
 We suggest you to install or update to the latest available version, at least Python 3.6. is required.
+..
+(AS: I wouldn't suggest to install the latest, just say the minimum required, that is usually enough) LTB-Symm is written in Python.
+Requirments: Python 3.8+ and NumPy 1.19.5

 Operating system
 ++++++++++++++++

 LTB-Symm has been developed and tested on both **Linux** and **MacOS**.
-In both of these operating systems, installation process is basically be similar.
-Although in **MacOS** there is an extra pre-step, and that is only to make sure you have ``pip`` installed.
-You can make sure of that by typing command below in your terminal:
+In both of these operating systems, installation process is similar.
+Although on **MacOS** there is an extra pre-step, i.e. make sure you have ``pip`` installed by typing the command below in your terminal:

 .. code-block:: console

     % python -m ensurepip or python3 -m ensurepip

-In **Windows** in principle it should be possible to install the code, but we have not tested, yet.
+In principle it should be possible to install the code on **Windows** machines, but we have not tested it, yet.
 Again you can install ``pip`` by executing the following command in ``cmd``:

 .. code-block:: console